Company Logo - Home Link

 This bridge served as one of the scenes of the dramatic air-borne broomstick battle in Harry Potter and the Half-Blood Prince.

-Harry and Hagrid walk down Charing Cross Road in Harry Potter and the Philosopher’s Stone.
+Cecil Court is just off of Charing Cross Road, where Harry and Hagrid walk in Harry Potter and the Philosopher’s Stone.

 Whilst Harry is on the Knight Bus in Harry Potter and the Prisoner of Azkaban he travels down Charing Cross, and Ministry cars drive down the road in Harry Potter and the Half-Blood Prince.

-Home to Muggle politicians, Whitehall, Scotland Place, and Old Scotland Yard were all used to represent the magical counterpart to our muggle organizations.
+Home to Muggle politicians, Whitehall, Scotland Place, and Old Scotland Yard were all used to represent the magical counterpart to our muggle organisations.

 Here you will find the exteriors used for the Ministry of Magic during filming for the Polyjuice potion scenes in Harry Potter and the Deathly Hallows.